AbderrahmenDHIF/organiser/README.md

 ![sticker](inst/figures/organiseR.png)

-The goal of organiser is to creates folders to organize R project
+The goal of organiser is to create folders to organize R project

 Installation
 ------------